transp/ezcdf/README.md

 NOTE:  For linking the netCDF library is required.

-The location of netCDF Fortran library should be specified with NETCDF_DIR.
-See the example bash configuration file used at PPPL (pppl-bashrc) and the Makefile.def file.

 make             -- will build libezcdf.a and the test programs
 make debug       -- will build a debug version of libezcdf.a
 make shared      -- will build a shared library, libezcdf.so